CV Pipeline Customization#

 The engine files are generated internally by the VSS container.
 Do not change the modelEngineFile field, which contains dummy paths.

-3. Provide engine files: Alternatively, provide engine files.
-If engine files are provided, they take precedence over ONNX files.
+1. Provide engine files: Alternatively, engine files can be directly provided in the custom tracker configuration file.
+If provided, they take precedence over ONNX files.

 ...